Second Spring- Cardinal John Henry Newman

 Were we not near enough the scene of action to be able to say what is going on,

 —were we the inhabitants of some sister planet possessed of a more perfect mechanism than this earth has discovered for surveying the transactions of another globe,—and did we turn our eyes thence towards England just at this season, we should be arrested by a political phenomenon as wonderful as any which the astronomer notes down from his physical field of view.
 It would be the occurrence of a national commotion, almost without parallel, more violent than has happened here for centuries, — at least in the judgements and intentions of men, if not is act and deed.
-We should note it do
+We should note it down,

 that soon after St. Michael’s day, 1850, a storm arose in the moral world,